 - Every article is written in my voice and checked for technique accuracy.

-- Internal links are intentional to guide you to deeper tutorials and troubleshooting.
+- Internal links are used to guide you to deeper tutorials and troubleshooting.

-- Visual placeholders like , , and other components are used so the site stays consistent as we add photos and video.
+- Visual components keep content consistent as we add photos and video.

 Key Mistakes We Avoid